Tropical mirror symmetry for elliptic curves: Abstract

 \section{Abstract}

 Mirror symmetry relates Gromov-Witten invariants of an elliptic curve with certain integrals over Feynman graphs \cite{Dij95}.
 We prove a tropical generalization of mirror symmetry for elliptic curves, i.e., a statement relating certain labeled Gromov-Witten invariants of a tropical elliptic curve to more refined Feynman integrals.
 This result easily implies the tropical analogue of the mirror symmetry statement mentioned above and, using the necessary Correspondence Theorem, also the mirror symmetry statement itself.
 In this way, our tropical generalization leads to an alternative proof of mirror symmetry for elliptic curves.
 We believe that our approach via tropical mirror symmetry naturally carries the potential of being generalized to more adventurous situations of mirror symmetry.
 Moreover, our tropical approach has the advantage that all involved invariants are easy to compute.
-Furthermore, we can use the techniques for computing Feynman integrals to prove that they are quasimodular forms.
 Also, as a side product, we can give a combinatorial characterization of Feynman graphs for which the corresponding integrals are zero.
 More generally, the tropical mirror symmetry theorem gives a natural interpretation of the A-model side (i.e., the generating function of Gromov-Witten invariants) in terms of a sum over Feynman graphs.
-Hence our quasimodularity result becomes meaningful on the A-model side as well.
+Our technique for computing Feynman integrals inspired Goujard and M\"oller to prove further quasimodularity results \cite{GM16}.
+By our theorem, this quasimodularity result becomes meaningful on the A-model side as well.
 Our theoretical results are complemented by a \textsc{Singular} package including several procedures that can be used to compute Hurwitz numbers of the elliptic curve as integrals over Feynman graphs.